blach/Textastic-Customization/README.md

     Always use tab characters for indentation - if necessary, Textastic will replace them with space characters depending on the current settings.

-    Have a look at the [TextMate manual entry on snippets](http://manual.macromates.com/en/snippets) for an overview of the snippet syntax.
+    Have a look at the [TextMate manual entry on snippets](https://manual.macromates.com/en/snippets) for an overview of the snippet syntax.
 Textastic supports tab stops, placeholders, mirrors and transformations.

     Currently, only the `$UUID` variable is supported.
 It automatically creates a new `uuid` and inserts it.

 ### Creating new templates

-If you want to create a new template, create a UTF-8 .json file in the *"#Textastic/Templates"* folder in Textastic and choose the template called "Template" in the "Textastic" category.
+If you want to create a new template, create a UTF-8 .json file in the *"Local Files/#Textastic/Templates"* folder in Textastic and choose the template called "Template" in the "Textastic" category.

 This will automatically create a new template file with a new `uuid`.
 Use the tab key to go from tab stop to tab stop and enter the necessary information.
-Be sure to save the template in the *"#Textastic/Templates"* folder or it will not be loaded by Textastic.
+Be sure to save the template in the *"Local Files/#Textastic/Templates"* folder or it will not be loaded by Textastic.

 *Note*: you can also manually create `uuid`s using the `uuidgen` terminal command on Mac OS X.

 ### Modifying existing templates

-If you want to modify existing templates, you can get the template files from this repository, edit them and put the modified files in the *"#Textastic/Templates"* folder.
+If you want to modify existing templates, you can get the template files from this repository, edit them and put the modified files in the *"Local Files/#Textastic/Templates"* folder.
 Textastic will pick up the changes immediately when you open the template selection view in the file creation dialog.

 It is important that you do not change the `uuid`, so that your custom files will be used instead of the built-in ones with the same `uuid`.
-This behavior is the same as for custom syntax definitions as explained [in the manual](http://www.textasticapp.com/v4/manual/lessons/How_can_I_add_my_own_syntax_definitions__themes_and_templates.html).
+This behavior is the same as for custom syntax definitions as explained [in the manual](https://www.textasticapp.com/v10/manual/customization/custom_syntax_themes_templates.html).

 ## Code Completion

 All code completion files are located in the *CodeCompletion* subdirectory.

-If you want to modify code completion definitions, you can edit them and put them in the *"#Textastic/CodeCompletion"* folder.
+If you want to modify code completion definitions, you can edit them and put them in the *"Local Files/#Textastic/CodeCompletion"* folder.
 Textastic will pick up the changes *at application startup time*, so you have to manually quit the app.
 If you do not change the `uuid`, your custom files will be used instead of the built-in ones.
-This behavior is the same as for custom syntax definitions as explained [in the manual](http://www.textasticapp.com/v4/manual/lessons/How_can_I_add_my_own_syntax_definitions__themes_and_templates.html).
+This behavior is the same as for custom syntax definitions as explained [in the manual](https://www.textasticapp.com/v10/manual/customization/custom_syntax_themes_templates.html).

 *TODO: document file format*